eEcoLiDAR/downloadAHN/README.md

 # Download AHN3 data

-This repository contains scripts providing the functionality to download (and keep up-to-date) a locally hosted copy of the AHN3 data set.
+This repository contains scripts providing the functionality to download (and keep up-to-date) a locally hosted copy of the AHN data sets.